Consumers or Businesses – who is going to be your target audience?

 What to start with?

-To build a website like Aliexpress you need to think about what your product aim, how it will function, and how it is monetized.
+To build a website like Aliexpress you need to think about what your product is aimed for, how it will function, and how it is monetized.
 You might even start working on the list of features and wireframes.
 It may be frightening and demotivating to see how many features and logic you need to consider.
 But don’t give up!
 You don’t need to do everything at once.

 Actually, it is advisable for any startup is to verify that its idea truly rocks.
 You may start with MVP to first prove your idea without large investments.